HaiyanKong/hugo-sewing-demo/content/blog/20240529hugo-sewing-introduction.md

 </div>

-Hugo-Sewing is a simple, clean and flexible Hugo theme for both personal blog, group website, and academic website.
+Hugo-Sewing is a simple, clean, and flexible Hugo theme suitable for personal blogs, academic websites, and group websites.

 ## Screenshots